nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 where the "region" is the whole genome.
 The weighted estimate is a better estimator than the unweighted estimate.
 Therefore, we would say that genome-wide F<sub>ST</sub> between the PANY and MAQU populations is 0.086872.

 This concludes the SFS part of the tutorial.
-You should now know how to estimate the SFS and joint SFS and use it to estimate diversity and neutrality statistics and population divergence.
+You should now know how to estimate the SFS and joint SFS, and use these to calculate diversity and neutrality statistics, and estimate population divergence.